yang-chengg/sandbox/feature-registry-app/README.md

 ### Catalog Allow-Listing

-The Feature Registry App supports restricting which Unity Catalog catalogs users can explore for features.
+By default, the Feature Registry App will show all the catalogs to which the user has read access.
+You can restrict which Unity Catalog catalogs users can explore for features.
 This is useful for:
 - Limiting feature discovery to production-ready catalogs
 - Ensuring data scientists only access approved feature sets
 - Organizing features by teams or projects